What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 Investing in gold is paramount for serious investors.
 That is because gold is a non-correlated asset and with gold, portfolio diversification can be achieved.

 The krugerrand is the coin you will find available in any gold broker together with the American Gold Eagle, the Canadian Maple Leaf, the Australian Kangaroo, the British Gold Sovereign, and many others.
 It is my favorite gold coin because it is different and because it is durable.

-Investors are buying physical gold because they want to safeguard their savings, protect themselves from the fluctuations of the dollar, protect their savings from geopolitical uncertainty and war, and to protect their savings from the oncoming economic crisis.
+Investors are buying physical gold because they want to safeguard their savings, protect themselves from the fluctuations of the dollar, protect their savings from geopolitical uncertainty and war, and protect their savings from the oncoming economic crisis.

-I hope my what is a South African Krugerrand post got you covered.
+I hope my What is a South African Krugerrand post got you covered.
 If you have any further questions or queries feel free to write a comment and I will get back to you.

 Palladium prices increased on Monday, settling within the $2,200 cost range, as the US dollar continued to drop for the fourth straight day.
 It looks like palladium comes back.

-Palladium Comes Back – Behind Reasons
+Palladium Comes Back

 Palladium attracted assistance just recently by capitalists’ hopes about encouraging coronavirus injections, which will most certainly stop any more lockdowns and also support the recuperation of economic activity to pre-pandemic levels.

 Amidst many countries’ measures to relieve the coronavirus lockdowns, the global supply is decreasing of the metal that is greatly used in the production of cars and truck parts as well as parts that decrease pollutant emissions.